 Learn how to update your taxpayer identification information.

 - Log in to the Business page of your online Square Dashboard.

 If you do not see a form available for download on the Tax Forms tab, it is most likely because you did not qualify to receive one based on your account activity.
-Forms for each tax year will be made available on your dashboard by January 31st of the following year.
-You can also view and download up to three years of forms through your online Square Dashboard.
+Forms for each tax year will be made available on your Square Dashboard by January 31st of the following year.
+If you don’t qualify for a Form 1099-K, you can still review your yearly sales summary and card processing fees from your online Square Dashboard.

 How do I update my account so it’s reported under my business name and EIN?

 To receive an updated 1099-K form, update your business taxpayer information by heading to your Square Dashboard.
-After editing your information and clicking Save, the 1099-K form should automatically update.
-You can confirm this by downloading the form available on that page.
+For the current fiscal year, after editing your information and clicking Save, the 1099-K form should automatically update.
+Download your 1099-K to confirm your information has updated.

-Learn more about the process of updating your Taxpayer Identification Number with Square.
+Learn more about updating your Taxpayer Identification Number with Square.

 Is my EIN currently linked to my Square account?